 Bill Mollison gives wise advice to those wanting to know where to start in managing their property: “If you want to know how to control your site, start at your doorstep.”

 Stay close to the house and work towards developing a small, intensive system.
 Don’t worry about doing everything at once.

-- Buy a hardy and common breed that lays eggs (Rhode Island Red, Barred Plymouth Rock, Buff Orpington, Black Australorp or similar)
+- Buy a hardy and common breed that lays eggs (Rhode Island Red, Barred Plymouth Rock, Buff Orpington, Black Australorp)

-- Buy or build a chicken tractor for their housing (this type of housing has access to the ground and is mobile.
+- Buy or build a chicken tractor for their housing.
+This type of housing has access to the ground and is mobile.
 (Here are five different coop ideas, and here are my chicken tractor plans.)

 Planning for Small Scale Intensity

 Take into consideration your minimum operation and go from there.

 Design Concept # 7 – Diversify

 Permaculture values the diversity of species for the benefit of a more secure food system all year long.
 When planning your chicken operation, you’ll want to be as diverse as possible to successfully extend your seasons and enjoy their products year-round.

 - Select early, mid, and late-season breeds.
 For example, you may want to have a few chickens that lay well in the winter and some that do better in summer’s heat.